Group GT3: Homologated cars

 Group GT3 cars can be built either directly by the automotive manufacturer or built by racing teams and tuning companies at the behest of the manufacturer.
-Other vehicles have been allowed to run alongside Group GT3 cars in various series under homologations from national ruling bodies, including the Mosler MT900R GT3, Ginetta G55 GT3, Chevron GR8 GT3, Radical RXC GT3, Scuderia Cameron Glickenhaus SCG 003C, Emil Frey Jaguar XKR G3, Acura TLX-GT, Renault Sport R.S.
-01 GT3, Aston Martin Vulcan AMR Pro and Chevrolet Corvette C8.R GTD.
+Other vehicles have been allowed to run alongside Group GT3 cars in various series under homologations from national ruling bodies, including the Mosler MT900R GT3, Ginetta G55 GT3, Chevron GR8 GT3, Radical RXC GT3, Scuderia Cameron Glickenhaus SCG 003C, Emil Frey's Jaguar XKR G3, Acura TLX-GT, Renault Sport R.S.
+01 GT3, Aston Martin Vulcan AMR Pro, Chevrolet Corvette C8.R GTD, and JAS Motorsport's Honda NSX GT3 Evo25.

-Series
+For the 2026 GT3 Revival Series, cars homologated between 2006-2009 and between 2010-2013 are classified as "Gen I" and "Gen II", respectively.

-Since 2006, Group GT3 cars have been either exclusive to or in a distinct class in each of the following series:
+Use in series

-Bold indicates an active series that currently uses Group GT3 cars.
+Since 2006, Group GT3 cars have been either exclusive to or in a distinct class in each of the following series listed.